shabin5785/Golang_notes/Go_4.md

 using a channel or mutex, there is no guarantee that events are seen in the same order by al l goroutines.

+-Even with the greatest of care, it’s all too easy to make concur rency mistakes.
+Fortunately, the Go runtime and toolchain are equipped with a sophisticated and easy-to-use dynamic analysis tool, the **race detector**.